Featured Products

 By Josh Teder

-The Meta Ray-Ban Gen 2s are the follow-up to the extremely popular Meta Ray-Ban smart glasses, which I reviewed back in 2024.
-But since then, I found my usage pattern with these glasses has changed somewhat.
-And while yes, there are a few improvements that Meta made with the newer version, there are also now, oddly, quite a few more downsides.
+The Meta Ray-Ban Gen 2s are the follow-up to the extremely popular original Meta Ray-Bans, which I reviewed back in 2024.
+But since then, my usage pattern with these glasses has changed somewhat.
+And while yes, Meta made some real improvements with the newer version, there are also, oddly, quite a few more downsides than there used to be.

 The Biggest Highlight: It Doesn’t Look Like a Gadget

-The biggest highlight is something that might sound obvious, but honestly isn’t.
-It’s in the form factor of something that already exists: sunglasses and glasses.
-You don’t have to strap something new onto your head, like a Vision Pro, which I’ve reviewed, or the Quest headsets, which I’ve also reviewed.
-These are just Ray-Bans with speakers for listening to music and podcasts, and a camera for recording video and taking photos, which is especially nice in situations where you’re active or anything else where you want that first-person viewpoint, and you want to capture video.
+The biggest highlight here is something that might sound obvious, but honestly isn’t.
+These fit into a form factor that already exists: sunglasses and glasses.
+You don’t have to strap something new onto your head, like the Vision Pro, which I’ve reviewed, or the Quest headsets, which I’ve also covered.
+These are just Ray-Bans with open-ear speakers for music and podcasts and a camera for recording video and taking photos.
+That’s especially useful when you’re active, when you want a first-person viewpoint, or in any situation where pulling out your phone would be awkward or unsafe.

-Speaking of which, yes, video is still locked to a 3:4 ratio, which is incredibly frustrating.
-Meta really wants you to use these glasses to make content that you’ll post on Facebook, Instagram, or Threads, which are primarily phone-based platforms.
-So I get why they’d think these are just for capturing social media videos.
-But if you’re like me and you shoot a lot of your video in the horizontal aspect ratio, because our eyes look like this, not like this, you’ll wish that you had that option.
+Video is still locked to a 4:3 ratio, which is incredibly frustrating.
+Meta wants you to post footage to Facebook, Instagram, or Threads, all primarily phone-based platforms, so I get why they made that call.
+But if you shoot video in the horizontal aspect ratio, because our eyes work that way and not the other way, you’ll wish you had that option.

-New with video on the Gen 2s, you get 3K resolution at 30 frames per second.
-The sensor is still 12 megapixels on the new glasses, but they’re using roughly 6.5 megapixels to hit that 3K resolution, with the remaining pixels on the sensor being used for digital stabilization.
+New with the Gen 2, you get 3K resolution at 30 frames per second.
+The sensor is still 12 megapixels, but they’re using roughly 6.5 of those megapixels to hit that 3K resolution, with the remaining pixels handling digital stabilization.
 In my experience, that stabilization has actually looked pretty good.
 Overall, photos and videos look good for something coming out of a pair of glasses.
-They probably won’t blow you away, especially if you blow them up to a larger display, but I do like that they don’t look overprocessed the way that some smartphone images can.
+They probably won’t blow you away, especially on a larger display, but I do like that they don’t look overprocessed the way a lot of smartphone images can.

 Battery Life: The Real Reason to Upgrade

-Features I’ve Actually Used (and a Few I Haven’t)
+Features I’ve Actually Used (and Several I Haven’t)

-Outside of music, photos and videos, I haven’t really used anything else on them, oh, except for the tap-and-hold gesture.
-I do really like that feature.
-Right now I have it set to trigger an Apple Music Station.
-This works with Spotify as well, but it doesn’t work with YouTube Music when paired to an iPhone, for example.
+Outside of music, photos, and videos, the only other feature I’ve regularly used is the tap-and-hold gesture.
+Right now I have mine set to trigger an Apple Music Station.
+It works with Spotify too, though not with YouTube Music on iPhone.

-But what about Meta AI?
-Why haven’t I found that very useful?
-Well, in the situations where I have tried it out, frankly, I just wasn’t very impressed with it.
-For example, I’ve often tried it for tree identification and asked it what I was looking at, and it’ll still sometimes just be like, “You’re looking at a tree with green leaves.”
-It might perform better with more recognizable landmarks, but in my experience, I just haven’t found myself trusting it enough to give me accurate information the way I trust other AI assistants, like Gemini.
+What about Meta AI?
+In the situations where I’ve tried it, frankly, I just wasn’t impressed.
+I’ve asked it to identify trees and gotten back: “You’re looking at a tree with green leaves.”
+It might perform better with more recognizable landmarks, but I haven’t found myself trusting it enough to give me accurate information the way I trust other assistants, like Gemini.

-Staying on Gemini for a second, though, it has a pretty big advantage over Meta AI, and that’s the fact that Google owns it.
-So it already has all of the data from various Google apps that I use, and it has a much easier time understanding my personal context, which makes the responses that I get more relevant.
-So it is likely that if Gemini was on a pair of glasses, yes, I would use that AI assistant way more than I found myself using Meta AI.
+Gemini has one pretty big advantage over Meta AI: Google already owns it, so it has all the data from the various Google apps I use and has a much easier time understanding my personal context.
+That makes the responses more relevant.
+If Gemini were on a pair of glasses, I’d use that AI assistant a lot more than I’ve found myself using Meta AI on these.

 Privacy Issues: More Than Just a Minor Concern

-Now let’s talk downsides, and there are actually a lot more than I anticipated when I first started writing this review, because of how many privacy issues have recently come up around these glasses that I think if you’re considering getting them, you should absolutely be aware of.
+Now let’s talk downsides, and there are actually a lot more than I anticipated when I first started writing this review, because of how many privacy issues have come up around these glasses recently.
+If you’re considering getting them, you should absolutely be aware of all of this.

-First is the investigation by Swedish newspapers that found human contractors in Kenya were reviewing footage taken by the glasses and labeling it to train Meta AI.
-These contractors were reportedly seeing highly private human moments as well as sensitive information like credit card numbers.
-As far as I can tell, when you choose to share your data with Meta to help improve the Meta Ray-Bans product, and you agree to upload your photos and videos to Meta’s server for processing, when you trigger the Meta AI, video and photos are apparently being captured and then sent to Meta for review.
-The issue here is that Meta just did not make it obvious to users that this was happening, which is a bad design.
+First is the investigation by Swedish newspapers that found human contractors in Kenya reviewing footage captured through the glasses and labeling it to train Meta AI.
+These contractors were reportedly seeing highly private human moments, as well as sensitive information like credit card numbers.
+Here’s what seems to have happened: when you choose to share your data with Meta to help improve the product, and you agree to upload your photos and videos to Meta’s servers when you trigger Meta AI, that footage was apparently being captured and then sent to Meta for review.
+The issue is that Meta just did not make this obvious to users.
+That’s bad design, and arguably worse than just a design flaw.

-Normally, when these glasses are recording, they emit a white LED meant to signal to people nearby that they’re actually on and recording.
-However, it’s now been reported, specifically in a story by Wired (linked in the learn more section below), that some people are charging up to $120 to remove that LED so these glasses can operate in what some are calling stealth mode.
+It gets worse.
+There are now multiple reports of people using Meta Ray-Ban glasses to record others without disclosing it, then uploading that content and sometimes making money off it.
+When the glasses are recording, they emit a white LED meant to signal to people nearby that they’re on.
+But according to a Wired investigation, some people are charging up to $120 to remove that LED so the glasses can operate in what some are calling stealth mode.

-One of the alleged uses for this stealth mode is for men to film picking up unsuspecting women without their knowledge, leading some people to now refer to these glasses as “pervert glasses.”
-This situation has gotten so bad that someone even developed an Android app that anyone can download to see if nearby Meta Ray-Ban glasses are in their vicinity.
+One of the alleged uses for stealth mode is men filming themselves trying to pick up unsuspecting women without their knowledge, which has led some people to refer to these as “pervert glasses.”
+This has gotten bad enough that someone built an Android app anyone can download to detect whether nearby Meta Ray-Ban glasses are in recording range.

-Earlier this year, the New York Times reported on an internal memo leaked from Meta about a new feature for the Ray-Bans called Name Tag, which would allow you to identify random people you walk past on the street while wearing Meta’s glasses and ask Meta’s AI about the person you’re seeing.
-If Meta were to roll out this feature, my guess is it would trigger quite a large backlash.
+Earlier this year, the New York Times reported on an internal Meta memo describing a feature called Name Tag, which would let you identify random people you walk past on the street and query Meta AI about them, in real time, while wearing the glasses.
+If Meta rolls that out, my guess is it would trigger quite a large backlash and make owning a product like this a lot more uncomfortable.

-Meta redesigned this app right after I finished my 6-month testing period, and the new redesign is a bit better.
-It’s easier to actually get to your glasses settings via the shortcut in the top right corner.
-But this is still very much an AI app first and a glasses companion app second, which I still don’t love.
-All they seem to care about right now is having users consume as much AI content as possible and creating as much content as possible for Meta to run ads against, because that’s their actual business model.
+Between my Gen 1 and Gen 2 reviews, Meta rebranded what used to be called the Meta View Companion app, where you access your settings and download your photos and videos, into the Meta AI app.
+You can hit one wrong button and end up in an unwanted AI slop TikTok.
+Meta did update this app right around when I finished testing, and the redesign is a bit better.
+Settings are now easier to find via a shortcut in the top right corner.
+But this is still very much an AI app first and a glasses companion app second.
+All they seem to care about is having users consume as much AI content as possible and creating as much content for Meta to run ads against, because that’s their actual business model.

-This actually makes total sense if you’ve seen their latest content about the Meta Ray-Ban displays.
-You can now flip through Instagram Reels on those glasses because they have a built-in display.
-But in a bizarre post announcing this feature, there’s a guy gushing about how it looks like he’s just wearing normal glasses, watching a cool sunset.
-In reality, he’s just mindlessly flicking through Reels, being “present while staying connected,” which is a crazy way to describe doom scrolling via glasses and watching Meta ads instead of taking in the nature around you and letting your mind go blank.
-Fun fact: that’s actually good for your brain, just not so good for Meta’s bottom line.
+This became obvious when they announced Instagram Reels support for the Ray-Ban display glasses.
+In the announcement, there’s a guy out in nature gushing about how it looks like he’s just wearing normal glasses, watching a cool sunset.
+In reality, he’s mindlessly flicking through Reels.
+He’s “present while staying connected,” which is a strange way to describe doom-scrolling via glasses and watching Meta ads instead of just letting your mind go blank.
+Fun fact: that’s actually good for your brain.
+Just not so good for Meta’s bottom line.

 So, Should You Buy the Meta Ray-Ban Gen 2?